goldenratio/super-ecs/README.md

 https://www.npmjs.com/package/super-ecs

-To define a new component, simply extend `Component`.
+To define a new component, simply implement `Component`.
 Note that each component should have a unique `name` property.

 ```js